 Also check out: Should your business register for VAT in Norway?

 A foreign VAT liable enterprise without any fixed place of business in Norway must register via a Norwegian based VAT representative.
 The VAT representative is obliged to control that the VAT handling is correct and is responsible for filing the VAT return.
-Enterprises from certain EU/EEA countries are no longer obliged to appoint a VAT representative.
+Enterprises from certain EU/EEA countries are not obliged to appoint a VAT representative.

 Need help?
 VAT in Norway

 When importing goods and services, import-VAT and customs duties might incur, and the actual customs transaction is based on the principle of declaration.
 Bear in mind that Norway is not a member of the EU and thus regarded as a third country in relation to the transaction of goods and services cross-border from the EU.
 It is possible to obtain custom credit upon application.

 In principle, all foreign enterprises conducting business activities in Norway are subject to Norwegian corporate tax at a rate of 22%.

 However, Norway has entered into tax treaties with about 90 countries, which may provide exemption from Norwegian corporate tax liability.
 Thus, an assessment of tax liability must be made specifically for each foreign enterprise.

 Note that the enterprise is obliged to file a corporate tax return even though it may be tax exempted according to a tax treaty.
 In such case the exemption from corporate tax liability under the tax treaty should be explained in an enclosure to the tax return.

 Employee - work and resident permit